moritzploss/tribology/docs/sphinx_files/tribology.rst

 Methods for Tribology in General
 ================================

-All of the below methods ca be found in the :code:`tribology` module of the package.
+All of the below methods can be found in the :code:`tribology` module of the package.

 .. automodule:: tribology